Jagdeesh-P/Raggle_Assistant/README.md

   - **Frame Text**: OpenCV detects scene changes (frame diff > 30), EasyOCR extracts text.
     - *Spellchecker*: Corrects OCR errors.
 - **Process**: Video → Audio extraction → Transcription → Frame text → Chunking → Embedding.
+- **Why CLIP?**: We included the CLIP model to lay the groundwork for advanced video analysis.
+CLIP’s pre-trained vision-language capabilities allow us to potentially embed video frames directly, offering a pathway to answer queries like "Find scenes with a whiteboard" without needing text extraction.
+While the current implementation relies on EasyOCR and Whisper for text-based retrieval, CLIP’s inclusion reflects our intent to optimize for visual semantics in future iterations, leveraging its zero-shot classification and image-text alignment strengths.

 ---